-It was a footballing night that promised much excitement as two of the highest goal scorers across all competitions in Europe’s elite top five leagues squared up against each other in the internationals, with the perennial goal hound Cristiano Ronaldo stepping up for Portugal, and season wonder Mohammed Salah stepping up for Egypt.
+It was a footballing night that promised much excitement as two of the highest goal scorers across all competitions in Europe’s top five leagues squared up to each other in the internationals.
+The game saw the perennial goal hound Cristiano Ronaldo step up for Portugal, and season wonder Mohammed Salah step up for Egypt.

 The in-form Mohammed Salah has been compared to the likes of Ronaldo and Messi this season due to his world class impressive form for Liverpool.
 This game was a friendly, but no friendly, as pundits would have drawn more comparisons between the two based on their impact in the game, as well as the outcome.

-Ronaldo seemed the more intent to prove a point of his supremacy over the Egyptian and was more purposeful in the opening exchanges, possessing most of the ball and appearing in dangerous spaces in the opposition box.
+Ronaldo seemed the more intent to prove a point of his supremacy over the Egyptian and was more purposeful in the opening exchanges.
+He possessed most of the ball and appeared in dangerous spaces in the opposition box.

 What followed immediately, was one of the most precise left strikes we would see in the game from outside the box that hit the net, giving the maximally stretched and diving Antonio Pimparel no chance.
-Salah was god at that moment.
+Salah was a god at that moment.
 Imagine the headlines if the Egyptians emerged winners courtesy of his strike.

-However, he was going to go one better this time, and ensure his side came out tops, and this was the story after he lifted highest in the eighteen yard box of the Egyptians when we thought all was over and planted two headers into the net in the last four minutes of the game.
+However, he was going to go one better this time, and ensure that his side came out tops, and this was the story after he jumped highest on two occasions in the eighteen-yard box of the Egyptians and planted two headers into the net in the last four minutes of the game.